Cameo (carving): History

 Sir Wallis Budge alleged that the noun cameo apparently comes from kame'o, a word used in kabbalistic slang to signify a 'magical square', i.e. a kind of talisman whereupon magical spells were carved.

 Cameos are often worn as jewelry, but in ancient times were mainly used for signet rings and large earrings, although the largest examples were probably too large for this, and were just admired as objets d'art.
 Stone cameos of great artistry were made in Greece dating back as far as the 5th century BC.
 The Farnese Tazza (a cup) is the oldest major Hellenistic piece surviving.
 They were very popular in Ancient Rome, especially in the family circle of Augustus.
 The most famous stone "state cameos" from this period are the Gemma Augustea, the Gemma Claudia made for the Emperor Claudius, and the largest flat engraved gem known from antiquity, the Great Cameo of France.
 Roman cameos became less common around in the years leading up to 300 AD, although production continued at a much reduced rate right through the Middle Ages.

 The technique has since enjoyed periodic revivals, notably in the early Renaissance, and again in the 18th and 19th centuries.
 Russian Empress Maria Feodorovna, the wife of Paul I, was a passionate aficionado, and a skilled cameo maker herself, the Hermitage Museum and the Gatchina Palace Museum house her enormous collection.
 The Neoclassical revival began in France with Napoleon's support of the glyptic arts, and even his coronation crown was decorated with cameos.

-Napoleon admired the exquisite craftsmanship of ancient cameos and saw them as emblems of France's connection to Roman grandeur.
-He established a school in Paris for cameo making, bringing Sicilian artisans to train young French craftsmen in the glyptic arts, resulting in some of the most innovative cameo work of the period.